napframework/nap-docs/app/manual/06_project_management.md

 Note that on Unix based systems you must install the `libfoo` library into the `lib` directory when your application is packaged.
 To do that append the following to `module_extra.cmake` :
 ```
 if(UNIX)
-    # Install libfoo into lib directory in packaged application on macOS and Linux
+    # Install libfoo into lib directory in packaged application on Linux
     install(FILES $<TARGET_FILE:libfoo> DESTINATION lib)
 endif()
 ```